bahaidev/textbrowser/README.md

 1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused)
 1. Add any other reasonable browse_options (e.g., to Collins esp.)
 1. Add "By page" for the Aqdas (once parsed by page)
+1. Change "Saving settings as URL" to a redirect if faithfully copying everything?

 # History